 Session Title: Is it working?
 Analysis and Evaluation of Performance

 Session Number: 5

 Time: 90-minutes

 Venue: Water

-Craft: Canoe (tandem and/or solo)
+Craft: Sea Kayak

 To develop observation of performance.

 To explore evaluation methods to aid analysis of performance.

 To develop technical and tactical paddling ability, knowledge and understanding and how sheltered water can be utilised to prepare for moderate water.